Tē Taea, Ka Kore Anō | Understanding FASD

 Exhaustion --> Re-engergised, new options to try

-No good outcomes --> Seeing, supporting strengths
+No good outcomes --> Seeing and supporting strengths

 Isolation --> Networking, collaboration